-- 4Corporación para el Desarrollo Sostenible del Archipiélago de San Andrés, Providencia y Santa Catalina (CORALINA), Colombia
+- 3Corporación para el Desarrollo Sostenible del Archipiélago De San Andrés, Providencia y Santa Catalina (CORALINA), San Andrés, Colombia

-Shallow reefs in the SeaFlower Biosphere Reserve, even at the remotest bank atolls, are showing a steady decline in coral cover overall health condition during the last twenty years (Sánchez et al. 2019b).
-Mesophotic Coral Ecosystems (MCEs), located between 30 and >150 m of water depth, may act as a refuge of coral population due to favorable conditions in this less altered environment (Bongaerts et al. 2010).
-Particularly, in our study area, San Andres island, populations of corals reaching the lower (>60 m) mesophotic zone, 40 to 90 m, such as Agaricia undata exhibit genetic connectivity throughout its depth range (Gonzalez-Zapata et al. 2018a), supporting this zone as a major reef-building coral refuge.
-It has been suggested that depending on the type of endosymbiont, corals can acclimatize to deeper depths (Ziegler et al. 2015), which was in fact observed in the bacteria population from A. undata in San Andrés Island (Gonzalez-Zapata et al. 2018a).
-In addition, many species of fish, corals and other invertebrates from shallow reefs are also found in mesophotic reefs and it is proposed that these populations could contribute to the recovery of affected populations in shallower areas following a disturbance (Kramer et al. 2019).
+Shallow reefs in the SeaFlower Biosphere Reserve, even at the remotest bank atolls, are showing a steady decline in coral cover overall health condition during the last 20 years (Sánchez et al., 2019b).
+Mesophotic Coral Ecosystems (MCEs), located between 30 and >150 m of water depth, may act as a refuge of coral populations due to favorable conditions in this less altered environment (Bongaerts et al., 2010).
+Particularly, in our study area, San Andres Island, populations of corals reaching the lower (>60 m) mesophotic zone, 40–90 m, such as Agaricia undata exhibit genetic connectivity throughout its depth range (Gonzalez-Zapata et al., 2018a), supporting this zone as a major reef-building coral refuge.
+It has been suggested that depending on the type of endosymbiont, corals can acclimatize to deeper depths (Ziegler et al., 2015), which was in fact observed in the bacterial population from A. undata in San Andrés Island (Gonzalez-Zapata et al., 2018a).
+In addition, many species of fish, corals, and other invertebrates from shallow reefs are also found in mesophotic reefs and it is proposed that these populations could contribute to the recovery of affected populations in shallower areas following a disturbance (Kramer et al., 2019).

-There are potential new species of corals and associated species, including common shallow-water fauna, in mesophotic reefs (Luck et al. 2013; Petrescu et al. 2014), which urges studies surveying coral diversity at these depths.
+There are potential new species of corals and associated species, including common shallow-water fauna, in mesophotic reefs (Luck et al., 2013; Petrescu et al., 2014), which urges studies surveying coral diversity at these depths.
 However, these reefs have been rarely explored below 60 m in water depth.
-The dataset presented in this study, provide the first exploration of the mesophotic zone (40 to 120 m deep) in an oceanic barrier reef complex (SeaFlower Biosphere Reserve), San Andrés Island, Southwestern Caribbean.
-The dataset presented here includes the collection information, and community composition of corals sensu lato (stony corals, hydrocorals, black corals and octocorals).
-The ultimate goal was to contribute to the understanding of sensible and vulnerable environments, in the SeaFlower Biosphere reserve, in which San Andrés island is immersed.
+The dataset presented in this study, provide the first exploration of the mesophotic zone (40–120 m deep) in an oceanic barrier reef complex (SeaFlower Biosphere Reserve), San Andrés Island, Southwestern Caribbean.
+The dataset presented here includes the collection information, and community composition of corals sensu lato (stony corals, hydrocorals, black corals, and octocorals).
+The ultimate goal was to contribute to the understanding of sensible and vulnerable environments, in the SeaFlower Biosphere reserve, in which San Andrés Island is immersed.

-We concentrated the study in the fore-reef slope of San Andrés island barrier reef complex near the location called “Trampa de Tortugas” or “Trampa Tortuga”, which offered a number of logistic advantages.
+We concentrated the study in the fore-reef slope of San Andrés Island barrier reef complex near the location called “Trampa de Tortugas” or “Trampa Tortuga,” which offered a number of logistic advantages.
 The site bears a shelter to anchor the supporting boat despite its location on the fore-reef terrace.
-In addition, this site provides the only accessible glimpse of the oldest slope of the barrier-reef complex of San Andrés (Geister 1975; Díaz, J.M. et al. 1995; Diaz et al. 1996).
+In addition, this site provides the only accessible glimpse of the oldest slope of the barrier-reef complex of San Andrés (Geister, 1975; Díaz et al., 1995; Diaz et al., 1996).
 We explored the reef using Close-Circuit Rebreather (CCR) (Megalodon, Inner Space Systems) and hypoxic trimix techniques (e.g., 11% Oxygen and 60% Helium) with complete bail-out support for each diver.
-At the site, we installed a mooring block at 24 m as a gas station that had high oxygen bail-outs (O2 96%) and from where we tied a 200m long reel down to a depth of 114 m.
+At the site, we installed a mooring block at 24 m as a gas station that had high oxygen bail-outs (O2 96%) and from where we tied a 200 m long reel down to a depth of 114 m.
 The reel was used to safely explore down the site and to have an easy return to shallower waters.
-Seven dives were planned with a maximum of 20–30 min of bottom time and the longest dives spanned 133–328 minutes including decompression stops.
-The sampling included digital imagery (NikonTM D7000, Nikkor micro 60 mm lens, Sea & SeaTM YS-D1 strobe and AquaticaTM AD7000 housing) and 115 voucher specimens (dry and ethanol 96%), which were deposited at Museo de Historia ANDES (Bogotá, Colombia) (Table 1).
+Seven dives were planned with a maximum of 20–30 min of bottom time and the longest dives spanned 133–328 min including decompression stops.
+The sampling included digital imagery (NikonTM D7000, Nikkor micro 60 mm lens, Sea & SeaTM YS-D1 strobe, and AquaticaTM AD7000 housing) and 113 voucher specimens (dry and ethanol 96%), which were deposited at Museo de Historia ANDES (Bogotá, Colombia) (Table 1).

-Coral identifications.
 All specimens were examined under the optical and/or compound microscope for morphological identification and contrasted against species keys (if available) and/or taxonomic descriptions.
-For scleractinian corals we used (Cairns 2000); for Stylasteridae (Cairns et al. 1986); for black corals (Opresko & Sánchez 2005); for octocorals (Bayer 1961; Bayer & Grasshoff 1994, 1995; Sánchez & Wirshing 2005; Sánchez 2009).
-In addition, several species accounts for Colombia were also useful in species identification (Flórez et al. 2010; Chacón-Gómez et al. 2012; Santodomingo et al. 2013).
+For scleractinian corals we used Cairns, 2000; for Stylasteridae Cairns et al., 1986; for black corals Opresko and Sánchez, 2005; for octocorals Bayer, 1961; Bayer and Grasshoff, 1994, 1995; Sánchez and Wirshing, 2005; Sánchez, 2009.
+In addition, several species accounts for Colombia were also useful in species identification (Flórez et al., 2010; Chacón-Gómez et al., 2012; Santodomingo et al., 2013).
 When needed, Scanning Electron Microscopy (SEM) images were obtained at the microscopy laboratory in the Universidad de los Andes to increase the certainty of identifications.

 Dataset Outcomes and Discussion

-The dataset included 115 specimens from 33 species collected below 40 m (8 black corals, 1 lace coral, 8 scleractinian corals, and 16 gorgonian corals: Table 1).
-Exploring “Trampa de Tortugas”, we noticed the disappearance of most reef-building corals and zooxanthellate octocorals at different depths.
-Some reef-building corals, notably Mycethophyllia reesi, Agaricia undata, A. fragilis and Madracis sp., distributed well into the lower mesophotic zone (~90m) and are characterized by an increase in the presence of the euendolithic algae Ostreobium, which is clearly observable at the colony surface (Gonzalez-Zapata et al. 2018b).
-These colonial corals are replaced below 80m by azooxanthellate cup corals, including Javania cailleti, Phacelocyathus flos, Balanophyllia cyathoides and Thalamophyllia riisei forma solida (Fig. 1).
+The dataset included 113 specimens from 33 species collected below 40 m (8 black corals, 1 lace coral, 8 scleractinian corals, and 16 gorgonian corals: Table 1).
+Exploring “Trampa de Tortugas,” we noticed the disappearance of most reef-building corals and zooxanthellate octocorals at different depths.
+Some reef-building corals, notably Mycethophyllia reesi, Agaricia undata, A. fragilis, and Madracis sp., distributed well into the lower mesophotic zone (~90 m) and are characterized by an increase in the presence of the euendolithic algae Ostreobium, which is clearly observable at the colony surface (Gonzalez-Zapata et al., 2018b).
+These colonial corals are replaced below 80 m by azooxanthellate cup corals, including Javania cailleti, Phacelocyathus flos, Balanophyllia cyathoides, and Thalamophyllia riisei forma solida (Figure 1).
 A noteworthy observation was the presence of Ostreobium at the basal portion of T. riisei cup-corals.

 As expected, the exploration of the lower mesophotic zone uncovered a great amount of new species records and potential discoveries (e.g., Stichopathes sp.).
-In addition, this is the first time that many of the species have been ever seen and photographed in their natural environment (Sánchez et al. 2019a).
+In addition, this is the first time that many of the species have been ever seen and photographed in their natural environment (Sánchez et al., 2019a).
 Continuing research in this environment will enrich the ecology, systematics, and conservation of understudied corals such as cup corals.
-For instance, the Thallamophyllia riisei cup coral found in San Andrés is extremely different to the reported T. riisei from the Colombian coast (Flórez et al. 2010), which is colonial with great differences in morphological traits.
-It is worth mention that this is the product of only seven dives (and less than 140 minutes of total bottom time) for San Andres island.
+For instance, the Thallamophyllia riisei cup coral found in San Andrés is extremely different to the reported T. riisei from the Colombian coast (Flórez et al., 2010), which is colonial with great differences in morphological traits.
+It is worth mention that this is the product of only seven dives (and <140 min of total bottom time) for San Andres Island.

 The specimens collected and properly curated (deposited and IN-ANDES in Bogota, Colombia) comprise a valuable resource for further systematic studies in several groups of corals, which could comprise new species.
 In addition, it is important to mention that the specimens in this data report have not been monitored in the past, giving the logistic constraints of deep-sea diving.
 As the interest in MCEs increases biodiversity data becomes crucial for comparisons.

-JAS, LFD, JA and NB conceived the study.
-JAS, JA and NB collected the data.
-FG-Z, AS, DV, ALP & JAS identified and processed the material.
-JAS wrote the report with the help of LFD, FG-Z and NB.
+JS, LD, JA, and NB conceived the study.
+JS, JA, and NB collected the data.
+FG-Z, AS, DV, AP-V, and JS identified and processed the material.
+JS wrote the report with the help of LD, FG-Z, and NB.
 All authors read and accepted the manuscript.

 Conflict of Interest Statement